What to know if a friend or family member is arrested

 Q. A person was arrested for DUI and has paid the bond.
 Why have they not been released?

 A. State law requires that all persons arrested for DUI / BUI must remain in custody for a minimum of 8 hours from the time of the arrest.
 You may pay the bond prior to the 8 hours completion, however, they will not be released until 8 hours has elapsed.

 Q. What form of payment is accepted for a bond?

 A. If you do not use a bonding company, a cashiers check or money order is preferred.
-You may also use cash, but you must have the exact amount, no change can be provided.
+You may also use cash, but you must have the exact amount, change can not be provided.
 Cashiers checks and money orders must be made payable to the Pasco Sheriff’s Office.

 Q. Why are there no releases during certain times of the day?
 When are those times?

 A. The Sheriff’s Office must allow for shift changes and inmate counts.
 During these crucial periods, no releases can take place.
 These times are from 5:30 am – 6:30 am, 11:30 am – 12:30 pm, 5:00 pm – 6:00 pm and 11:30 pm – 12:30 am.
-Although no one is actually released during these hours, please understand that the release desk does continue working to prepare releases.
+Although no one is actually released during these hours, please understand the release desk does continue working to prepare releases.

 Q. The arrestee already attended the Advisory Hearing and they still can’t bond out, what happens now?

 A. When a person is unable to post a bond, they will be dressed into a uniform and housed with the other inmates, according to their particular classification.
-Information is available on the Inmate Rules and Information Posting located in each housing unit.
+Information is available to inmates on the Inmate Rules and Information Posting located in each housing unit.